 9. GMOs produce superbugs

-10. GMOs have the potential of affecting animal protein
+10. GMOs have the potential to affect animal protein

-The huge majority of the main plants in the United States that are planted are genetically modified.
+The huge majority of the main plants planted in the United States are genetically modified.
 Such crops are subsequently given to livestock as food.
 Consequently, this affects animal-based groceries.

-GMO components can be traced in eggs, milk, seafood and animal muscle tissues.
-In addition, honey can also contain components of GMO because of bees pollinating genetically modified plants for production.
+Generally, GMO components can be traced in eggs, milk, seafood, and animal muscle tissues.
+In addition, honey can also contain components of GMOs because of bees pollinating genetically modified plants for production.

 How Do Genetically Modified Organisms (GMO) Affect the Environment?